-RPA is a software program that runs on a worker’s computer or mobile device and generates a sequence of commands that will then be executed by bots under defined sets of business rules.
+RPA is a software program which runs on a worker’s computer or mobile device and generates a sequence of commands that will then be executed by bots under defined sets of business rules.
 These bots can work 24 hours without compromising on accuracy and efficiency, which is important for reducing the risk of errors that humans are prone to.

-The software can be used to automate workflow, infrastructure and back-office processes which are labor intensive.
+The software can be used to automate workflow, infrastructure and back-office processes which are labour intensive.
 This tool interacts with the existing IT infrastructure and does not require a complex system integration.
-This provides a quick and cost-effective solution for companies to start their digitalization process.
+This provides a quick and cost-effective solution for companies to start their digitalisation process.
 Furthermore, RPA is scalable, meaning that when a process changes, the software can be adapted by changing a few lines of software code.

-While RPA works by mimicking human activities, artificial intelligence simulates human behavior to make smart decisions and respond to more complex tasks.
+While RPA works by mimicking human activities, artificial intelligence simulates human behaviour to make smart decisions and respond to more complex tasks.
 AI-powered tools automatically observe the work activities people are doing, identify optimal workflows, and propose an automation path.
 For example, AI-powered platforms can extract useful information from unstructured data in the form of chat conversation, audio and video, which is crucial to making end-to-end automation possible.

 On top of that, integrating machine learning can contribute to deductive analytics and predictive decisions that increasingly approximate the outcomes that can be expected from humans.
 Machines learn from past experiences using historical data and different algorithms that will inform future decisions.